ritual-net/infernet-monorepo/infernet_services/services/ezkl_proof_service/README.md

 # to stop the deployment
 make stop-node service=ezkl_proof_service
 ```
-You can use curl to send an example request to the node
+You can use curl to send an request to the node:

 ```bash
 curl -X POST http://localhost:4000/api/jobs \